Table of Contents

 In any case, the sick need to always come to the Lord for help.
 Jesus has deep compassion on those that are suffering with sickness.
 He spent most of His public ministry on earth healing the sick.
 And the Bible confirms that “Jesus Christ the same yesterday, and to day, and for ever” (Hebrews 13:8).
 So, it is still His will today to heal the sick and make people whole.

 Let all that are afflicted with sickness claim His promises for healing.
 And if there is sin in their life, they need to ask for His grace to be cleansed from all unrighteousness.
-Jesus is faithful to fulfill His promises “Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord.
+Jesus is faithful to fulfill His promise that says, “Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord.
 And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him” (James 5:14, 15).

 In His service,